flowchain/devify-server/templates/201-web-of-things-dashboard/README.md

 Real-time Sensor Dashboard: Get Started with WebSockets, CoAP and Web of Things

 The Web of Things (WoT) provides an Application Layer that simplifies the creation of Internet of Things applications[1].
-WoT reuses existing web technologies, such REST, HTTP, Websockets, CoAP and etc. [1].
+WoT reuses existing web technologies, such as REST, HTTP, Websockets, CoAP and etc. [1].

 This project aims to architect the Web of Things for wireless sensor networks.